 Rocketspark will use these preferences when displaying the date and time selectors to the customer in the checkout.
-The customer can choose their delivery or pickup time in 5 minute intervals.
-For each time option, Rocketspark counts the existing orders that are scheduled 15 minutes either side of the timeslot.
+The customer can choose their delivery or pickup time in 5-minute intervals.
+For each time option, Rocketspark counts the existing orders that are scheduled for 15 minutes on either side of the timeslot.
 If this number matches the dashboard limit settings, then that timeslot is removed from the dropdown list and the customer will have to choose another time from the list.

 This is a rolling count, so if there are several orders placed for the same timeslot this will likely make several timeslots unavailable.

 If you have 2 delivery drivers and the average delivery takes 15 minutes, then your capacity is around 8 deliveries per hour (4 deliveries per half hour).
 You would set the delivery order limit in the Rocketspark store preferences to “max 4 orders per half hour”.

 Pickups may be easier to fulfil but perhaps there is a 6 pm dinner rush, so you might set the pickup order limit to “max 8 orders per half-hour” so that staff don’t get overloaded at this time.

 When generating the list of available times, each time option gets cross-checked against existing orders, looking at 15 mins before and after the timeslot.

 So when deciding whether to offer the customer a 6 pm delivery slot, Rockstspark checks the existing orders with a delivery time between 5:45 pm and 6:15 pm.